It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “What’s your plan?”

 “Oh sorry, sir,” York said with an apologetic smile.
-He chewed his bottom lip for a moment.
 “We wait for the pathology report to come back.
 Meanwhile, I -”

 “Meanwhile,” Wallace interrupted, “you are to get a few hours’ sleep.”